 Perfectly tender Instant Pot Short Ribs with carrots and fresh herbs, and served with a rich gravy made from the sauce and drippings.
 My favorite “fancy” meal made extra quick and easy in the instant pot!

 This recipe is the instant pot version of my Braised Short Ribs and I’m telling you, they are drool-worthy!
 This is definitely a recipe that deserves to be added to your list of easy, gourmet meals.
+Let me teach you how to get the most out of your instant pot!

 What are short ribs?
 “Short” ribs are found in the beef chuck portion of a cow.
 Typically there are five short, small pieces of meat that are too small to be sold as good steaks, so they are sold as ribs instead.
 So, they are exactly what the name implies; short (small) ribs.